 Buying bundles of kale, organic produce and nut milk make for a pretty Instagram picture, but can you afford to turn clean-eating into a legit habit?
 I believe so.
-After trial and error, I've discovered that it IS possible to eat clean while on a shoestring budget.
-Upgrading your diet doesn't have to cost a fortune and it doesn't require you to spend every waking hour in the kitchen cheffing up a fresh meal.
-It does however require some creativity and a solid game plan.
+After trial and error, I've discovered that it is possible to eat clean while on a shoestring budget.
+Upgrading your diet doesn't have to cost a fortune and it doesn't require you to spend every waking hour in the kitchen cheffin up a fresh meal.
+It does however, require some creativity and a solid game plan.
 If you're ready to eat clean without losing precious time and overspending, follow these 5 simple strategies:

 1. Create a budget

 Most people are dumbfounded when they look at their banks statements and learn just how much they spend on food and drinks each month.
 A few dollars here and there on lunch or coffee eventually add up.
 So, why not take out the element of surprise and be honest with yourself?
 Figure out what your necessities are and then create a realistic budget.
 Determine how much your must-haves cost and factor them in.
 Personally, my must-haves are fruits, almonds, pecans, almond milk, oatmeal, tomatoes, spinach and arugula.
 I continue to add foods to my shopping list until I reach my budget.
 If you do most of your shopping at a grocery store, then consider using coupons and buying on-sale or store-brand items.
 I'm pretty frugal so I aim to spend about $60 on groceries each week.
 As you probably know, I do most of my shopping at my local Farmer's Markets, which I find to be less expensive than the grocery store (see number 5).